openedx/edx-platform/docs/en_us/developers/source/process/contributor.rst

    and point out any failing tests.)

 #.
 The author of the pull request should provide a test plan for verifying
    the change in this pull request.
-The test plan should should include details of what should be checked, how to check it, and what the correct behavior should be.
+The test plan should include details of what should be checked, how to check it, and what the correct behavior should be.